Get insider access

 7.2 Office

-Theย JBL Tune 130NC are decent for office use.
-These headphones have a comfortable fit and a 7.6-hour continuous battery life.
+The JBL Tune 130NC are decent for office use.
+These headphones have a comfortable fit and a 7.6-hour continuous battery life with three extra charges in the case.
 They also don't leak a lot of audio at high volumes, so you can turn your music up without bothering your coworkers.
-They have active noise cancelling, too, and can block out an excellent amount of office chatter around you.
-However, you can't connect them to your PC and smartphone at the same time.
+They have active noise cancelling and can block out an excellent amount of office chatter around you.
+However, you can't connect them to your PC and smartphone simultaneously.

 Pros